-All cases and criminal charges not specifically enumerated above will be randomly assigned to the AOI dockets of JJ., Margie R. Braxton, William Leo Cahalan, Gershwin A. Drain, John Patrick O'Brien and Harvey F. Tennen.
-In addition, the docket of the Presiding Judge will draw one-half of the number of cases assigned to the dockets of JJ., Margie R. Braxton, William Leo Cahalan, Gershwin A. Drain, John Patrick O'Brien and Harvey F. Tennen.
-Cases not reaching disposition within 21 days before the AOI judge will be randomly assigned to a trial judge.
+All cases and criminal charges not specifically enumerated above will be randomly assigned to the AOI dockets of JJ., Margie R. Braxton, William Leo Cahalan, James R. Chylinski and Harvey F. Tennen.
+In addition, the docket of the Presiding Judge will draw one-half of the number of cases assigned to the dockets of JJ., Margie R. Braxton, William Leo Cahalan, James R. Chylinski and Harvey F. Tennen.
+Cases not reaching disposition within twenty-one (21) days before the AOI. judge will be randomly assigned to a trial judge unless the time has been extended by the Presiding Judge.
+A case assigned to a trial docket may not be returned to an A.I. docket because it was assigned outside of the time limits for the blind draw unless approved by the Presiding Judge.

 When a new criminal case is filed and there is an open or pending case before an AOI judge involving the same defendant, the new case will be assigned to the AOI judge who has the open case or pending case.
 If the open or pending case is before a trial judge, the new case will be randomly assigned to an AOI judge for an arraignment on the new charge.
-If no disposition is reached before the AOI judge, the case will be assigned to the docket of the trial judge assigned to the open or pending case.2 reassignments shall be done by lot.
-When a judge is disqualified from hearing a case, it shall be exchanged for a comparable case on the docket of the judge receiving the reassigned case.
+If no disposition is reached before the AOI judge, the case will be assigned to the docket of the trial judge assigned to the open or pending case.